HardlyDifficult/Tutorials/Chapter5.md

 Create parameters to use in the character's animation controller and a script to feed the data.

-<details><summary>How</summary>
+<details open><summary>How</summary>

  - Open menu Window -> Animator.
    - Select the character's child sprite GameObject.
    - Switch to the 'Parameters' tab on the left.
    - Click the '+' button and select 'Float'.

 <img src="http://i.imgur.com/p6F4gHG.png" width=150px />